Daithí McKay: Elected office

-He was elected to Ballymoney Council in 2005 becoming the first nationalist councillor from Rasharkin ever to be elected and the youngest ever member of Ballymoney Borough Council.
+He was elected to Ballymoney Council in 2005 becoming the youngest ever member of Ballymoney Borough Council.

 In 2007, McKay contested the North Antrim seat in the Northern Ireland legislature.
 He went on to claim his seat after the first count, coming second behind Ian Paisley of the Democratic Unionist Party (DUP).
-McKay received 7,065 votes to Paisley's 7,716.
-Paisley's son, Ian Paisley Jr. came in third.

-This is the closest anyone ever came to beating Ian Paisley in an election.

 McKay was the youngest Member elected to the 2007 Assembly and he became one of the first Sinn Féin members to sit on the Policing Board along with Martina Anderson and Alex Maskey.

-In September 2007 McKay sparked off a political scandal in the Assembly when he used parliamentary privilege to name private developer Seymour Sweeney as a member of the DUP.
+In September 2007 McKay used parliamentary privilege to name private developer Seymour Sweeney as a member of the DUP.
 The DUP Environment Minister, Arlene Foster, had said that she was 'minded' to approve an application from Sweeney for a private visitor centre at the Giant's Causeway, even though her Planning Service officials had recommended that it be refused.

 Foster threatened to take McKay to court over the matter but in January 2008 she decided to refuse the private application.

-Attacks and threats

-In June 2003 McKay was one of a group of Sinn Féin members, including Martin McGuinness and Philip McGuigan, attacked by a loyalist mob in Ballymoney.
-McGuinness said that "some of them tried to break the windows of the car with their fists, and it was quite a dangerous situation.
-I think if they had gained access into the car, it could have been quite a nasty situation."

-In June 2008, he was one of four Sinn Féin councillors in north Antrim who reportedly received death threats.

-In July 2008, McKay and fellow Sinn Féin member Cllr Padraig McShane sustained minor injuries in a dispute with local youths in Ballymena.
-The dispute arose because of the youths' opposition to the removal of a bonfire to commemorate internment (Operation Demetrius).
-McKay said they were in the area "in opposition to criminal and antisocial elements who are using this bonfire as a cover for other activities".
-The incident was captured by a BBC camera crew.

-In May 2009 there were a series of attacks on property in Rasharkin, including an attack on McKay's house and a cafe in the village.
-The North Antrim MLA blamed anti-social elements and said that these people would not deter him from his work.

-A bomb threat was phoned through to McKay's Sinn Féin office in 2015.
-The caller claimed that a bomb had been left outside McKay's home but police later declared this a hoax after searches took place at his property.